fedeoasi/file-system-tools/README.md

 ## Tools

-The single entry point for all of the operations provided by file-system tools is a class called `CliMain`.
-It exposes as commands all of the operations described below.
+The single entry point for all the operations provided by file-system tools is a class called `CliMain`.
+It exposes as commands all the operations described below.

 Using this entry point without any arguments will print out descriptive